Kathy Maister's Start Cooking

 Whole or Breast of Turkey

-(Note: Don't be concerned if your turkey does not come out looking like the ones on the cover of all the November food magazines.
+(Note: Don’t be concerned if your turkey does not come out looking like the ones on the cover of all the food magazines.
 Photographers sometime use shoe polish to make those turkeys have that beautiful coloring!)

-Calculate one pound per person; so, for a group of six, a six-pound turkey should suffice.
-Go for one that's bigger if you want to have leftovers.
+Calculate one pound per person.
+So, for a group of six, a six-pound turkey should suffice.
+Go for one that’s bigger if you want to have leftovers.

-3. What's that already stuffed in my turkey and do I eat it?
+3. What’s that Already Stuffed in my Turkey and Do I Eat It?

-When you remove the turkey from its wrapping you will have to reach into the cavity and remove the bag that's inside before you cook the turkey.
 (I show this in my Roasted Chicken video and — yes — there is an “ick” factor here!)
 The bag usually contains the neck, liver and various edible innards of the turkey.
-These parts are often simmered in water on the stove (while the turkey cooks in the oven) and used to make stock.
-The stock goes into the gravy.
-Given this is the first turkey you have ever cooked, I am going to recommend tossing this bag away and using store-bought gravy.
+These parts can be simmered in seasoned water on the stove.
+They are then strained and the flavored water is used as stock to make the gravy.
+(Pioneer Woman shows how to do this here.)
+If this is the first turkey you have ever cooked, I am going to recommend tossing this bag away and using store-bought gravy.

 The Pan